lukewhyte/textpack/README.md

 cars.export_csv('./cars-grouped.csv')
 ```

+## Troubleshooting

+#### I'm getting a Memory Error!

+Some users have triggered memory errors when parsing big data sets.
+[This StackOverflow post](https://stackoverflow.com/questions/57507832/unable-to-allocate-array-with-shape-and-data-type) has proved useful.

 ## How does it work?

 As mentioned above, under the hood, we're building a document term matrix of n-grams assigned a TF-IDF score.
 We're then using matrix multipcation to quickly calculate the cosine similarity between these values.